chisandrei/cognitive-service-demo/README.md

 # Cognitive Service Demo: Gallery with face detection

 This is an application that displays a galery of pictures and uses the Azures Face API to highlight faces within those pictures.
+The application is written in [Pharo](pharo.org) and uses [Bloc](https://github.com/pharo-graphics/Bloc/) as a graphical framework.

 <img src="docs/images/PicturesGallery.png"/>